ink on paper and plexiglas, aluminum, paint, and mixed media

-click here to contact someone about placing an absentee bid
+click here to contact TWO x TWO about placing an absentee bid

 courtesy of the artist and david kordansky gallery, los angeles